Diabetes Insipidus in Children

 Treatment depends on the cause.
 Treating the cause usually treats the diabetes insipidus.

 Treatment may be done with synthetic ADH.
 This may be taken as a pill, injection, or nasal spray.
-Other treatments include medicines that help the body make ADH or use it better.
-This includes NSAIDs, such as ibuprofen, and water pills (diuretics).

 Your child must also drink plenty of fluids.
 This is to make up for the amount of fluids lost by the body through excess urine and to protect your child from dehydration.
 You may need to watch your child’s fluid intake and urine output.
 Your child's healthcare provider will check the amount of sodium in your child's blood often to make sure the medicine dose is correct.